olip22/my-site/content/posts/25-08-09_building-up-to-distance/index.md

 ## The Route

-I had been getting excited about this ride, so I planning out four possible routes: two around 15 miles, and two closer to 30, all with café stops as a goal.
+I had been getting excited about this ride, so I planned out four possible routes - two around 15 miles, and two closer to 30, all with café stops as a goal.

 But after eating out the night before, we decided to switch things up and pack a picnic instead.
 We settled on a 25 km loop (about 15 miles).
-Hopefully we would be able to find a nice scenic place around halfway to stop for lunch.
+Hopefully, we would be able to find a nice scenic place around halfway to stop for lunch.

 ## The ride and picnic